The Powerful Scoop of Coffee Beans

 Sprinkle it up with some Cinnamon.

 Let's get started by sprinkling some cinnamon into your cup of coffee.
-This will significantly change the bitter taste of coffee to something better.
-Not only that, but a sprinkle of cinnamon can also boost the nutritious content of your coffee.
-It can help diabetics lower blood glucose, body cholesterol, and triglycerides.
+This will significantly improve the bitter taste of coffee to something more palatable.
+Not only that, but a sprinkle of cinnamon can also boost the nutritional content of your coffee.
+It can help diabetics lower their blood glucose, body cholesterol, and triglycerides.
 Plus, it can even aid a healthy weight loss diet!

 According to various studies, cinnamon can also help maintain a healthy heart and a highly functional brain.
-Strengthening the immune system can also help manage a decreased risk of heart disease and certain types of cancer.
+Strengthening the immune system can also help reduce the risk of heart disease and certain types of cancer.

 You don't need to add sugar or any other artificial sweetener to enjoy a sweet-tasting coffee in the morning.
 Still, only add moderate amounts of cinnamon to your coffee.
 Add cinnamon in a generous pinch or 1/4 teaspoon to ensure you are not exceeding the recommended amount.